Pr1ncee/queue-bot/README.md

 - Built with Python.
 - Uses the pyTelegramBotAPI library for Telegram integration.
 - Relies on Redis as a database.
-- Utilizes Celery for making requests to the IIS API.
+- Utilizes Schedule module for making requests to the IIS API.
 - Containerized using Docker.

 ## Prerequisites